About conversion counting options

 If you don't make a choice, AdWords will automatically use the default count setting.
 These defaults vary by conversion source, and are based on how most advertisers want to count that particular kind of conversion:

-- Every conversion is the default for website, in-app actions, clicks on your number on your mobile website, and import conversion actions.
+- Every conversion is the default for website, in-app actions, Analytics transactions, clicks on your number on your mobile website, and import conversion actions.